diezcami/hkust-isp-notes/Lecture Notes/lec-01.md

 * **Offshoring**:
   * Moving the manufacturing operations outside the country (*eg. Made in China*)
 * **Supply Chaining**:
-  *
+  * System of organizations involved in moving several products or services from product to customer.
 * **Insourcing**:
-  * Opposite of Outsourcing
+  * Opposite of Outsourcing; Performing tasks internally as opposed to externally
 * **In-forming**:
-  * People are more informed now
+  * People are more informed given the advent of the internet
 * **Steroids**:
   * Technological Advancement: Internet, Cloud Computing, Hardware
   * Developed to make technology easier for the public to access.